iancze/DiskJockey/docs/cookbook.md

 Then finish evaluating the rest of the cells so that you save the file `pos0.npy` into your current working directory.

+How many walkers should I use?
+Due the the way the Ensemble Sampler advances, you can only evaluate half of the walkers simultaneously.
+That means that if you are running with more cores than `nwalkers/2`, you will have several cores idle throughout the sampling.
+Of course, you could now increase the number of walkers to be `2 * ncores`.

 ## Launching the run

 The exploration of the posterior is done via the `scripts/venus.jl` script.
 It is worth exploring this piece of code to see the various moving parts.
 How you invoke this script depends on your cluster environment.
 For a dataset the size of AK Sco, it's not worth your time to start run this script (except for debugging purposes) unless you have access to 20 or more cores.